ramyavallandas/ramyavallandas/README.md

 ## Hello!!
 I'm Ramya 👋

 - 🔭 I’m currently working on my DSA.
-- 🌱 I’m currently learning Backend Development.
+- 🌱 I’m currently doing an Inventory Management System using NLP.
 - 👯 I’m looking to collaborate on an open source.
 - 💬 Ask me about Software Engineering.
 - 📫 How to reach me: [Instagram](https://www.instagram.com/ramyavallandas/) [Linkedin](https://www.linkedin.com/in/ramyavallandas/)